 Anyway, one of the exciting parts in preparing for the “academic” aspect of homeschooling are the new books!!!
 Ours have arrived, finally!

 I did not purchase all the books specified in the curriculum.
 I just chose the ones for subject areas that I feel need some reinforcement and/or areas that we need more materials on.
 All the books are great!
 I wish I have the time to talk about each one (we haven’t started on reading them all) but I must say the Macmillan Dictionary and the Catholic Children’s Bible are very impressive.
-We also got Hamlet from the Shakespeare Can Be Fun series by Lois Burdett and we can’t wait to get hold of the other titles in the series.
+We also got Hamlet from the Shakespeare Can Be Fun series by Lois Burdett and we’ll see how we’ll like it.
 I’m so thankful for awesome homeschooling parents who recommended these great books.

 books we already have